waggle-sensor/edgeprocessor-v1/device_rules/microphones/README.md

-##Set up static /dev endpoints to access Cameras##
+##Set up static /dev endpoints to access microphone##

-The two cameras, known as upward and downward cameras, need to be distinguished in order for the processors to properly handle data regarding their characteristics (e.g., orientation and direction).
+The waggle-registered microphone will be recognized.
 To set up run install.sh script.

 ##Setup:##